nhubbard/konf/README.md

 ## Define items

-Config items are declared in config spec, added to config by `Config#addSpec`.
-All items in same config spec have the same prefix.
-Define a config spec with prefix `local.server`:
+Configuration items are declared in the config spec and added to the config by `Config#addSpec`.

+All items in each `ConfigSpec` have the same prefix.
+For example, to define a config spec with prefix `server`:

 ```kotlin
 object ServerSpec : ConfigSpec("server")
 ```

-If the config spec is binding with single class, you can declare config spec as companion object of the class:
+If the `ConfigSpec` is binding with a single class, you can declare the `ConfigSpec` as a companion object of the class:

 ```kotlin
 class Server {